 - 1,047 volunteer Community Health Workers trained to provide basic health education and services for families

 - 2,422 health workers trained to improve their skills in areas such as family planning, emergency care for pregnant women and nutrition

 - 543 women screened for gynaecological conditions, such as cervical cancer and obstetric fistula

 - 95 health workers trained on providing teenagers with youth-friendly health care services

 - 44 health facilities upgraded, including building new maternity wards and labour rooms

 Mearem Dawud, midwifery student, Ethiopia

-In the Afar region of Ethiopia, the project is supporting 16 young women to attend a three-year training program to become midwives.
+In the Afar region of Ethiopia, the project supported 16 young women to attend a three-year training program to become midwives.
 Mearem Dawud is one of the students.

 Afar is a rural area with pastoralist (nomadic) communities.
 In these types of areas, well-trained midwives are essential for ensuring women have access to quality health care during pregnancy and delivery.